 - Sayulita, Mexico

 Once a modest, secluded haven for surfers, Sayulita has transformed into an exciting and vibrant hub of nightlife activity with its exquisite dining, and magnificent villas tucked away in dense jungle landscapes – you’ll never tire from the sheer beauty of this place!
+Explore why Sayulita is among the best places to visit in 2016.

 - Kruger National Park, South Africa